canastro/blog/content/blog/2019-01-09---ts-extend-modify/index.md

 export default createTypography;
 ```

-In the previous snippet, the input type includes fontSize and htmlFontSize just to create a helper function and are not part of the output type, yet the other props are part of the output.
-In order to create the new Input type we can use the [intersection types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#intersection-types):
+In the previous snippet, the input type includes fontSize and htmlFontSize only to create a helper function and are not part of the output type, yet the other props are part of the output.
+To create the new Input type we can use the [intersection types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#intersection-types):

 ```js
 export type TypographyInput = {